Chris Janson's Song 'Drunk Girl' Isn't About What You Think: 'We Wrote This from a Dad's Perspective'

 RELATED GALLERY: Go Behind the Scenes with Chris Janson on His Everybody Album Release Day

-So when Janson — along with pals Tom Douglas and Scooter Carusoe — penned the song back in May, the three tried to make the lyrics as “real and visual as possible,”—as well as, tell it from a certain perspective.
+So when Janson — along with pals Tom Douglas and Scooter Carusoe — penned the song back in May, the three tried to make the lyrics as “real and visual as possible,” as well as tell the story from a certain perspective.

 “We’re all dads,” says Janson.
 “I’ve got four kids.
 Scooter has kids.
-Tom has kids — and we all know what it’s like to have girls and man, we wrote this song from a dad’s perspective.”
+Tom has kids — and we all know what it’s like to have girls and, man, we wrote this song from a dad’s perspective.”

 He continues: “Tom actually was the initiator of the idea.
 He had it first, and he sent it to us, and it knocked us off our feet frankly.
 We basically thought, ‘You can never put enough good information into the world, and if we can write this song and craft it well enough, it might touch some people’s live — guys and girls alike.’”